“We are people’s lend-lease.” Ukrainian in New York about her volunteer work, US elections and Kharkiv

 Were there any funny or memorable stories that happened along the way?

-Once at the airport, an American guy got really caught up watching our usual bag-drop process.
+Once at the airport, one guy got really caught up watching our usual bag-drop process.
 He was sitting there with his luggage, completely mesmerized by how smoothly we worked.
 Bag after bag, person after person.
 At some point, we accidentally placed his suitcase along with the others in our queue!

 When I started writing down the tracking numbers, he suddenly said, “Hey, you took my bag!”
 All of us burst out laughing.
 He said, “I got so inspired watching you Ukrainians work together like this.
 Completely zoned out, and the next thing I knew, my bag was already lined up with yours!”